ajs-voices/once-upon-a-dream/scenes/067-house-of-crowley.md

 I could feel his eyes on my back as I knelt down to restock the whiskey bottles.
 It was then that I noticed we were short a bar tender.
 I caught Drew's attention and  mouthed, "Where's Brandy?"

 He pointd out back towards the bathroom.
 I had wanted to say hi at least but the bar was too busy and by the time I looked back to see my pretty boy, he'd disappeared.
 House of Crowley was still playing old sets, they hadn't started any of the new ones.
 I was surprised that Devlin hadn't started with the new stuff.
-But then he had invited Nox to come see him play.
-But I couldn't find Nox on the dance floor, or around the bar.
+But then he had invited Angel to come see him play.
+But I couldn't find Angel on the dance floor, or around the bar.

 Drew was fixing a whiskey sour next to me.
 "He's behind the bar."

 "What?"
 I said without looking up.

-"You are looking for Nox?"
+"You are looking for Angel?"

 I looked at him and his shit eating grin.
 He nodded down towards the other end of the bar.
 "Brandy's throwing up in the bathroom.
 He offered."
 I looked down where Drew had nodded and there he was.
 Still in his khaki's but sporting one of the black Zion shirts.
 Drew leaned closer to speak over the music.
 "He's pretty good."